The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 - Start Evoke, and on the Retarget menu, select Launch Setup (or start Retarget in one of the other ways described in Set up character retargeting).

-- In the Source Skin field, select the required skin.
+- In the Source Skeleton section, click in the Filepath field and select the required template.

-- In the Target Root field, select the appropriate root (if you are not sure, try hips or pelvis ).
+- In the Root Segment field, select the appropriate root (if you are not sure, try hips or pelvis).

 Note that in the view pane, by default, the View Filters options Source Skin, Target Skin and both Skin X-Ray options are selected.
 As you work, you may find it easier to see the relevant details if you select or clear the appropriate options.

-- In the Target Scale field, set an appropriate value to get the size of the target skeleton to match the source skeleton.
+- In the Target Properties section on the left, in the Scale field, set an appropriate value to get the size of the target skeleton to match the source skeleton.

 - In the view pane, click on the target pelvis (or the root that you selected) to activate the Manipulator tool, and drag to align the target and source skeletons.
 Tip